Zero-Trust-Eth/trustless-wallet/README.md

 # Trustless Key Generation

-A library that enables trustless key generation from an air-gapped setup, with user supplied entropy.
-This repo is in the early stages of development.
+A library for generating bip-39 mneumonics from user supplied entropy.
 See [the wiki](https://github.com/Zero-Trust-Validators/trustless-keygen/wiki) for more information.